Howden railway station: History

 The station was originally opened by the Hull and Selby Railway (H&SR) on 1 July 1840 as Howden and Bubwith, and was renamed as Howden on 16 April 1869.
 In 1885 the Hull and Barnsley Railway (H&BR) opened its own Howden station on the northern edge of Howden itself.
 On 1 July 1922 the H&SR station was renamed North Howden, while the H&BR station was renamed South Howden.
 North Howden reverted to Howden on 12 June 1961, following South Howden's closure to passengers in 1955.
 In 1987 Howden station was designated a Grade II listed building and is now recorded in the National Heritage List for England, maintained by Historic England.

 Facilities

-The station is not staffed and has no ticket machine; as such passengers must buy their tickets on the train or in advance of travel.
+The station is not staffed but has tickets machines on each platforms; or buy tickets in advance of travel.
 The former buildings still stand, but are now in residential use.
 The platforms are staggered either side of a level crossing - this provides step-free access to both and the link between them.
 There are shelters on both platforms, along with digital information screens.
-Train running information can also be gained from timetable posters and by telephone.
+Train running information can also be gained from timetable posters.